MathBH/GeneticAlgorithm/README.md

 					     included in the experiment with anticipation that the AI will succeed in learning them.
 They are only there to test their limits.

-			For each data set, 3 performance attributes are recorded for each Incubator:
+			For each of these rounds and each of these data sets and each Incubator, 3 performance variables are recorded:
+			"fitness over time ", "confusion matrix", and "fitness score":

 					1. Fitness over time: Fitness here can be understood as synonymous to "performance".
 					   Fitness over time is bassically measured as the 3 highest fitnesses in an AI population